 Evict ennui and exhaustion!

 According to Traditional Chinese Medicine moderation is usually best.
 Too much exercise, study or work for a prolonged length of time may exhaust the body physically as well as affect the Qi and Blood.
 The length of time will depend on the person’s original constitution as well as ongoing factors such as diet, health, rest, shock, stress, alcohol intake etc. While it would appear that a person can keep up a hectic lifestyle, over time, this can take its toll and sometimes symptoms that appear to be sudden may have taken a significant length of time to develop.
-Exhaustion may have a physical cause such as infection, injuries, lifestyle, nutritional deficiencies, gut problems and toxicity but there may be other factors such as ennui, fear, grief, shock and stress.
+Exhaustion may have a physical cause such as infection, injuries, lifestyle, nutritional deficiencies, gut problems, toxicity and vaccination but there may be other factors such as ennui, fear, grief, shock and stress.
 Find the root causes!
 There is usually more than one root cause.
 If you cannot find the root causes then consider your symptoms – do they relate to your kidney, liver, gut or poor diet etc?
 Rest may be necessary.
 In addition consider the following if you are not pregnant (if pregnant seek professional advice):

 1. Remove all sugar, alcohol and any harmful chemicals from your diet, household and personal care products e.g. sanitisers, perfumes, nail varnish, makeup and any other products that go directly on your skin.

 2. Consider stopping any supplements you are taking or products such as clay, hemp, wheatgrass etc (I felt worse on wheatgrass and other products).
 Stop all blood testing, blood donation (unless only a small pinprick) and no vaccines.